 A relatively new approach to represent a network distance matrix is to map network nodes into points in a real Euclidean space.
 Such a mapping is designed to preserve the distance between any pair of network nodes close to the Euclidean distance between their geometric images.
-Such a mapping is called an embedding, and the embedding dimension d is the dimension of the Euclidean space.
-Ideally, graph edge lengths are exactly embedded in the geometric edges.
-However, it can be easily shown that an exact embedding is not always possible, e.g., in the case of a tree, and, in fact, in most cases embedding introduces some distortion.
-In a "good" embedding, the average and maximum distance distortions over all pairs of nodes are relatively low.
+Such a mapping is called an embedding and the embedding dimention d is the dimention of the Euclidean space.
+Ideally graph edge lengths are exactly embedded in the geometric edges.
+However, it can be easily shown that an exact embedding is not always possible, e.g., in case of a tree, and in-fact, in most cases embedding introduces some distortion.
+In a 'good' embedding, the average and maximum distance distortion over all pairs of nodes are relatively low.
 The distance distortion is defined for each pair as the maximum of the ratio between the original and Euclidean distance and its inverse.

-Outside the networking community, embedding has been used for quite a long time in many diverse research areas.
-Multisimensional Scaling (MDS) is widely used in areas of statistics and vision, in which its simplicity and efficiency is an advantage over more complicated methods.
-Classical metric MDS [7] develops the metric as a symmetric bilinear form and calculates the leading d eigen values of the corresponding matrix.1 Recently, computer graphics researchers [8] suggested using MDS for mapping flat textures over curved surfaces with minimum distortion.
-Embedding is used extensively in bioinformatics and specifically for classification of protein sequences into similarity families [9].
+Outside the networking community embedding has been used for quite a long time in many diverse research areas.
+Multi Dimensional Scaling (MDS) is widely used in areas of statistics and vision, in which its simplicity and efficiency is an advantage over more complicated methods.
+Classical metric MDS [8] develops the metric as a symmetric bilinear form and calculates the leading d eigene values of the corresponding matrix1.
+Recently computer graphics researchers [9] suggested to use MDS for mapping flat textures over curved surfaces with minimum distortion.
+Embedding is used extensively in bioinformatics, and specifically for classification of protein corresponding author: tankel@eng.tau.ac.il